GeekyBear/inventory-api/README.md

 ### Code Style

-- Use TypeScript interfaces and DTOs
+- Use TypeScript interfaces and DTOs for type safety
-- Follow NestJS best practices
+- Follow NestJS best practices with modules, controllers, and services
-- Implement proper error handling
+- Implement proper error handling and validation
+- Use MongoDB schemas with Mongoose ODM
+- Follow RESTful API conventions
+- Implement proper logging and monitoring
+- Write comprehensive tests for new features
+- Maintain Swagger documentation for API changes
 - Use environment variables for configuration
 - Write descriptive commit messages